niklasnolte/ai-nuclear/README.md

 ## Single run
 A single run (interactively) to test a single configuration.
 All configuration lives in `config.py`.
 To run, choose as task from the Task enum in `config.py`, for instance `FULL`.
+(At the moment of writing this `FULL` is the only option available).
 Then you can run a default run with `TASK=FULL python train.py`.

 The configurable parameters are defined in the tasks dict (again in `config.py`).